binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Secure password management within applications is a case of doing what you can, often relying on obscurity and leaning on other layers of defence to make it harder for compromise.
 Like many of the layers already discussed in the previous chapters.
 Review the [Storage of Secrets](#cloud-countermeasures-storage-of-secrets) subsections in the Cloud chapter for some ideas and tooling options to help with this.

 Find out how secret the data that is supposed to be secret that is being sent over the network actually is.
-Consider if your internal network is just as malicious as the internet.
+Consider your internal network just as malicious as the internet.
 Then you will be starting to get the idea of what defence in depth is about.
 That way when one defence breaks down, you will still be in good standing.

 ![](images/DefenceInDepth.png)